open/close all folders

 - Secondly, there are the Purified from the Immortals sourcebook.
 They're more Chinese than Egyptian (complete with using Chi as a power source), but attain immortality through ritualistic preparation and spend the rest of their lives as a part-spirit entity.

 - And now there's Mummy: The Curse, which deals with the Arisen, ancient scions of the Nameless Empire who are bound to an endless cycle of sleeping and waking in order to achieve some goal throughout the ages (be it on behalf of their mortal cult or the divine Judge that empowered them).

 - In Warhammer, the "Tomb Kings of Khemri" are an Egyptian-styled undead army, taking additional inspiration from The Mummy Trilogy, and even a bit of Raiders of the Lost Ark.
 Most of them are skeletal but the Tomb Kings themselves are mummified.
 While they will attack people who steal from them, some of them also want to restore their old kingdoms, and several of their necropolises have living populations under the protection of their mummy rulers.

-- The mummy template from GURPS: Magic is actually worth negative points because they're easy to kill and incapable of any real thought.
+- The mummy template from GURPS: Magic is actually worth negative points because they're easy to kill and incapable of any real thought—Mummies are the same as Zombies and Skeletons, the only difference is the preservation of the corpse.
 The Whight template is similar and far more intimidating.

 - The Pharon from VOR The Maelstrom are an entire Always Chaotic Evil species of mummies, complete with zombie slaves from all manner of organic species...

-- Magic: The Gathering has at least one Vengeful Pharaoh.
+- Mummies have shown up as far back as the card Vengeful Pharaoh.
 Though it counts as a regular zombie.